robhowe-A/easybank-nextjs/README.md

 ## Overview

 This is a Frontend Mentor challenge.
 I've applied challenge in NextJS environment rather than static site deployment via HTTP/JavaScript.
 The site features UI components, modular css designs, and pre-rendered content.

-More about NextJS [here](https://nextjs.org/learn/foundations/about-nextjs/what-is-nextjs)
+This site is available to view at [https://visionary-cendol-e005e0.netlify.app/](https://visionary-cendol-e005e0.netlify.app/)

 ## Frontend Mentor
 ### The challenge